Addressing the Risk of Electrical Shock and Fire from E-Mobility Devices

 How You Can Help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, construction, sale, or operation of e-mobility devices, and you would like to help improve safety in your industry, please submit a proposal or apply to join an STP.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, construction, sale, or operation of e-mobility devices, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.

 - 1eBay, Inc. 2015.
 “Cyber Monday Recap: Top Selling Items on eBay.”
 Last modified December 1, 2015. https://www.ebayinc.com/stories/news/cyber-monday-recap-top-selling-items-on-ebay/